codeoverflow-org/nodecg-io-docs/docs/getting_started/try_example_bundle.md

 ### In <span style="color:#b71424">red</span>: Unset all Button

 This button will set the service instance for every bundle/service combination to none, effectively removing the access to every service from all bundles.

+!!!
+DANGER

-**Caution**: This can not be undone, and you will have to set up all the bundles again. _The service instances will be unaffected._
+    This can not be undone, and you will have to set up all the bundles again. __The service instances will be unaffected.__

 ## Step 4: Configure the sample